oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -07

+* clarify privacy consideration around one time use reference tokens
 * rename Status Mechanism Methods registry to Status Mechanisms registry
 * changes as requested by IANA review
 * emphasize that security and privacy considerations only apply to Status List and no other status mechanisms